 Before making a decision about your pregnancy, take the time you need to learn about the options available to you.
 One of the best ways to learn about your pregnancy options is to get an ultrasound.
 This will give you unique insight into your body and pregnancy and help you determine which route is best for you.

-Here at Mosaic Pregnancy & Health Centers, we believe all women should be equipped to make the best decision for themself and their futures through access to free and confidential pregnancy healthcare.
+Here at Mosaic Health, we believe all women should be equipped to make the best decision for themself and their futures through access to free and confidential pregnancy healthcare.